mcwheeler/Outpost-Bidder-IOS/README.md

-# Outpost-Bidder-IOS
+# Outpost Bidder for iOS
-iOS app to help track your money and assist in the bidding process for the board game Outpost
+iOS app to assist in the bidding process and tracking income for the board game Outpost